 You spend a year of a UK course studying abroad

-This maintenance loan is paid directly into your bank account in three instalments per year = one at the start of each term.
-You have to pay this maintenance loan back once you are earning above a certain amount.
+This maintenance loan is paid directly into your bank account in three instalments per year, one at the start of each term.
+You have to pay this maintenance loan back once you’re earning above a certain amount.

-The maintenance you get is split into two parts: a Maintenance Loan , which is repayable and a Maintenance Grant, which isn’t.
-How much of your overall maintenance is repayable or not is worked out using your parent’s household income.
+The maintenance funding you get is split into two parts: a maintenance loan that’s repayable and a maintenance grant that’s not repayable.
+How much of your overall maintenance funding is repayable or not is worked out using your parents’ household income.
 You can find more information on what you could get on the

-In Northern Ireland, you can apply for a maintenance loan of up to £6,780, depending on where you choose to study in the UK.
+You can apply for a Student Loan for Maintenance of up to £6,780 depending on where you choose to study in the UK.
 This loan is repayable.
-You can also get a maintenance grant of up to £3,475, depending on your household income, which doesn’t have to be paid back
+You can also get a maintenance grant of up to £3,475 depending on your household income, which doesn’t have to be paid back.

-The maintenance loan is paid directly into your bank account in three instalments over the academic year, but do check your relevant Student Finance website for confirmation.
+Your maintenance loan is paid directly into your bank account in three instalments over the academic year.
+Check your relevant student finance website for confirmation.

 You pay your maintenance loan back at the same time and under the same terms as your tuition fee loan.

-For more information on student loans and maintenance loans, check out this great video from
+For more information on tuition fee loans and maintenance loans, check out this video from the

-For example, if you are a student with dependent children you can get a grant to help with living costs.
-And there's extra support if you have a disability, long-term mental illness or a specific learning difficulty (like dyslexia).
+If you’re a student with dependent children, you can get a grant to help with living costs.
+There's extra support if you have a disability, long-term mental illness or a specific learning difficulty (like dyslexia).

 There are also grants and bursaries available for